 Telephone: +290 22236

-- Short Stay Entry Permits: Those without St Helenian status are allowed to live and work on the island for up to 6 months on a short term entry permit.
+- Short Stay Entry Permits: Those without St Helenian status are currently allowed to live and work on the island for up to 6 months on a short term entry permit.

 - Long Term Entry Permit: Applications for a long term entry permit are subject to a points based system.
 Currently, two points-based systems have been introduced on the island, the first applies to people wishing to come to the island to work and the second applies to entrepreneurial investors.
 Occupations and professions under-represented on the island will attract higher point scoring.
 Investors and entrepreneurs on the other hand, who want to make a substantial financial investment in St. Helena, can apply to enter or stay on the island without needing a job offer, provided that the following criteria are met: